tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

 Refunds
 -------

-If your payment acquirer supports this feature, you can refund payments directly from Odoo.
+If your payment acquirer supports this feature, you can refund payments directly from CoquiAPPs.
 It does not need to be enabled first.
 To refund a customer payment, navigate to it and click on the :guilabel:`REFUND` button.